 - a state voter registration; or

 The attending physician must decide whether you have adequately established residency.

 There is no minimum length-of-residency requirement.
 You must simply be able to prove you are a current, bona fide resident of Oregon, Washington, or Vermont.

 Death with Dignity laws clearly outline the process by which qualified individuals may obtain life-ending medications.

 Participation in Death with Dignity laws is voluntary.
-You or your physician are not obligated to participate in the Death with Dignity laws.
+Neither you nor your physician are obligated to use the Death with Dignity laws.
 Compliance with the law protects you, your family members, and your physician from criminal prosecution.